 Leukocyte esterase urine - an enzyme found in the white blood cells.
 If the test turns positive, then this is an indication of inflammation in the urinary system.

 Urine specific gravity - this test will evaluate the concentration of all the chemical elements from the urine.
-Abnormal values are associated with many different health disorders, and doctors should consider this alongside other tests.
+Abnormal values are associated with many health disorders, and doctors should consider this alongside other tests.

 Urinalysis-microscopic examination: This exam can identify substances that cannot be seen with a bare eye.
 The elements looked for at the microscope are: